SoheilEshghi/SoheilEshghi.github.io/_posts/2017-08-10-academic-presentation-tips.md

 ---
 One of the perks of being in academia is having the opportunity to listen to smarter people than myself talk about the cool things they have done.
 I find it a little frustrating that good research is often let down by bad presentation.
 As a regular attendee of many talks across departments, it is still shockingly easy how a presenter can rise above 95% of the talks I've seen - I will just jot down a few, with the caveat that I do not always practice what I preach.

-*Caveat Emptor*: As with everything academia-related, [Matt Might](http://matt.might.net/articles/academic-presentation-tips/) already has great tips for how to make a presentation better.
+*caveat emptor*: As with everything academia-related, [Matt Might](http://matt.might.net/articles/academic-presentation-tips/) already has great tips for how to make a presentation better.
 I also found [this document](http://people.uncw.edu/weberd/dwhandout4.pdf) pretty useful.
 And of course, many of these tips are due to mentors and colleagues.

 ### Big picture
 ------